determined-ai/pdk/deploy/deploy_aws.md

 eksctl create cluster --config-file eks-config.yaml
 ```

 This should take several minutes.
-Once it's completed, go to the AWS Console, open your cluster and check the **Add-ons** tab; make sure the EBS driver is listed as Active (it may show 'Degraded' for a few minutes).
+Once it's completed, go to the AWS Console, open your cluster and check the **Add-ons** tab; make sure the EBS and EFS drivers are listed as Active (they may show as 'Degraded' for a few minutes).

 ![alt text][aws_eks_01_ebscluster]